Dog and Cat Teeth Cleaning in La Crosse

 Grade 2

-Moderate: Gingivitis has progressed into moderate tartar and plaque buildup, causing pockets between the gums and teeth where food, bacteria, and other particles can accumulate.
+Moderate: Gingivitis has progressed into moderate tartar and plaque buildup, causing pockets to form between the gums and teeth where food, bacteria, and other particles can accumulate.
 The gums are red, swollen, and painful to the touch and may even bleed.
 Treatment is needed to reverse the progression of disease.

-Recommended professional dental cleaning: within three months
+Recommended professional dental cleaning treatment: Within three months

 Grade 3